 All real estate and personal property are taxable unless law has exempted the property.
 (O.C.G.A.
 48-5-3) Real property is land and generally anything that is erected, growing or affixed to the land; personal property is everything that can be owned that is not real estate.
 Personal property typically consists of inventory and fixtures used in conducting business, boats, aircraft, farm machinery, motor vehicles and mobile homes.
 Your household property is not normally taxable.

 Who decides how much my property is worth for tax purposes?

-The Board of Assessors and its staff have the responsibility of determining the value of property in Baldwin County.
+The Board of Assessors and its staff have the responsibility of determining the value of property in Macon County.
 Each year between January 1 and April 1 every property owner has the ability to declare a proposed value for their property.
 (O.C.G.A.
 48-5-9) These values are declared in the manner of 'filing a return'.
 Returns for real estate are filed in the Tax Assessor's office and returns for personal property are filed with the Board of Assessors.
 The Board of Assessors will review your proposed value and if they disagree, an assessment notice with the Boards' value will be mailed to you.

 What if I disagree with the Tax Assessors' value?

 Taxpayers may challenge an assessment by Macon County Board of Tax Assessors by appealing to Macon County Board of Equalization or to an arbitrator(s) within 45 days from the date of the assessment notice.
 Once the county board of equalization or the arbitrator(s) has rendered a decision, the taxpayer may continue their appeal to the superior court by mailing or filing with Macon County Board of Tax Assessors a written notice wishing to continue the appeal.

 What is the difference between fair market value and assessed value?

 Assessed value is defined as being 40 percent of the fair market value.
 Property in Georgia is taxed on the assessed value.